Side effects of aplastic anaemia treatment

 When to contact your doctor or hospital

-As a general rule, while your child is having treatment you will need to contact your doctor or hospital immediately if they have any of the following:
+As a general rule, while you are having treatment you will need to contact your doctor or hospital immediately if you have any of the following:

 - a temperature of 38oC or over (even if it returns to normal) and/or an episode of uncontrolled shivering (a rigor)

-- bleeding or bruising, for example blood in their urine, faeces, sputum, bleeding gums or a persistent nose bleed
+- bleeding or bruising, for example blood in your urine, faeces, sputum, bleeding gums or a persistent nose bleed

-- nausea or vomiting that prevents them from eating or drinking or taking their normal medications
+- nausea or vomiting that prevents you from eating or drinking or taking your normal medications

 - severe diarrhoea, stomach cramps or constipation